amirrezaask/Goify/README.md

 ## DRY is good but not always
 creating abstraction over a repititive code that you write most of the times is good but in my experience some times it's easier to have a code that is copied few times, to have a abstraction that is either complex and unreadable or has overhead.

+## Always stick to left
+TBA

+## Be liberal in what you accept, and be conservative in what you return
+TBA

+## Initialize only when you need to
+TBA

+## const when possible, var when necessary
+TBA

+## expected errors should be expected (create error types)
+TBA

+## table driven tests
+TBA

+## don't name vars after what they are, name them after what they do
+TBA